 2: (Counterfactual reasoning): interacting with imaginary friends cause one's life to be significantly worse than if, hypothetically, one did not interact with any imaginary friend.
 The evil entity may then convince people to interact with imaginary friends to make their lives worse (not necessarily worse than before, just worse than if hypothetically they did not interact with any imaginary friend).

-3: An evil entity may gain psychic energies (and therefore power) through human interaction with imaginary friends (who then direct the humans' psychic energies to the evil entity by proxy), bringing disasters, violence and suffering to a world where the default state (i.e. without the evil entity) would be a paradise where nothing bad ever happens.
+3: (Counterfactual reasoning): An evil entity may gain psychic energies (and therefore power) through human interaction with imaginary friends (who then direct the humans' psychic energies to the evil entity by proxy), bringing disasters, violence and suffering to a world where the default state (i.e. without the evil entity) would be a paradise where nothing bad ever happens.
 Presumably then, if nobody interacts with imaginary friends of any kind (social constructs like country borders may or may not be included, depending on the view), the world will return to (or become for the first time) its default paradise-like condition.

 Ideas: